rimple90/money-transfer/README.md

 Application has two components `make-transfer` and `view-transation` and root Component as App Component

+Themes folder has been added to include components styling classes

 ## Project Assumptions-

 To and From Account are disbaled with initial values and cannot be edited